tetrateio/workshop-101/03-app-ingress/README.md

 ![Base Diagram](../docs/03-topo.png)

 ## Deploying a Tier 1 Edge Load Balancer
-Now that we have deployed and configured our applications in all 3 clsuters we can setup a `Tier 1 Gateway`, which is an Ingress Gateway that understands the multi-cluster topology of an application and is able to load balance across instances of the application regardless of what cloud, region, or cluster they are running in.
-During this last setup we will target a new cluster, which has the solve purpose of hosting Tier 1 Gateways.
+Now that we have deployed and configured our applications in all 3 clusters we can setup a `Tier 1 Gateway`, which is an Ingress Gateway that understands the multi-cluster topology of an application and is able to load balance across instances of the application regardless of what cloud, region, or cluster they are running in.
+During this last setup we will target a new cluster, which has the sole purpose of hosting Tier 1 Gateways.

 - First we need to apply the TSB IngressGateway configuration for the `Tier1Gateway` in the Tier 1 cluster.
 Use the `tctl apply` command create objects.
 As with our other lab scenarios, under the covers TSB will create all the needed service mesh configuration objects.
 Execute the following apply command and then we'll inspect the configuration a bit further.